 - location and siting;

 - form and appearance;

 - additional effects; and

 - permanence".

 - 4.13 It should be noted that, in light of the adoption of the NPPF in March 2012, English Heritage recognises that some references in their setting guidance document may be out of date.
 Nonetheless, English Heritage still "...believes this document still contains

-useful advice and case studies", even if, as of January 2013, its website states that it is working on the provision of a revised publication.
+useful advice and case studies", even if, as of summer 2013, its website states that it is working on the provision of a revised publication in line with the content of the NPPF.

 Assessment of Significance